wavefrontHQ/docs/pages/doc/integrations_vrops.md

 ### Set Up the VMware Aria Operations (SaaS) Integration

-1. Log in to your Operations for Applications cluster: `https://<example>.wavefront.com`.
+1. Log in to your Operations for Applications instance.
 1. Click **Integrations** on the toolbar.
 1. In the VMware section, click the **VMware Aria Operations (SaaS)** tile.
 1. Click **Add Integration**.